 - If you have multiple pets at home, make sure that each pet has their own food and water bowl and that there are enough litter boxes for everyone.

 - Many people recommend using soothing feline pheromones.

 - There are also some cat foods with tryptophan (found in turkey) that help calm cats down as well.

-- Some anxious kitties don’t like to be pet from above, especially if they can’t see your hand before you touch them.
-Try letting your cat see your hand and pet him or her from the side instead so they can see you coming.
+- Some anxious kitties don’t like to be pet from above.
+If they can’t see your hand before you touch them, that can feel like an attack.
+Show your cat your hand and pet him or her from the side, so they can see you coming.

-5. Reinforce Positive Behavior – Every time your furry friend shows good behavior like they play with you, or come to you outside of playtime, without biting, give him or her some positive reinforcement.
-Verbal praise, petting them, or giving him or her a small amount of a favorite treat will go a long way towards helping your pet not bite.
+5. Reinforce Positive Behavior: Every time your furry friend shows good behavior like they play with you, or come to you outside of playtime, without biting, give him or her some positive reinforcement.
+Verbal praise, petting, or giving a small amount of a favorite treat can all help your pet not bite.

 A healthy and happy cat that trusts you will be and have more fun and be less likely to bite.
-So make sure you do your best to read your cat’s signs and help him or her learn what’s expected of them so that you and your cat can live happier stress-free lives together.
+So make sure you do your best to read your cat’s signs.
+Understanding your cat keep you from triggering their hunting instincts.
+It will also help you teach him or her learn what’s expected of them so that you and your cat can live happier stress-free lives together.